 The Japan-based company is responsible for developing the revolutionary Mobility-Cloud Connecting System (MCCS) – a tablet-deployed, Internet-enabled Internet of Things (IoT) solution that facilitates remote control and tracking of vehicles in real-time.
 Among its notable features are the remote control immobilizer, anti-theft indicator, fare and charging authentication systems, and customer relationship management.

 Discovering a New World with IoT

-As an organization rooted in innovation, GMS continues to enhance its MCCS platform, with functionalities centered on the flexible and dynamic IoT mobility service.
+As an organization rooted in innovation, GMS continues to enhance its Mobility Service Platform (MSPF), with functionalities centered on the flexible and dynamic IoT mobility service.

 Operating via remote control and sensor technologies, the growing capabilities of the IoT service further add value to the existing platform.
 The technology strength and capabilities of GMS allow users to activate and control vehicles of all types.
 It also enables them to monitor the vehicle's speed, location, fuel consumption, battery information, income situation, billing information, duration of the operation, total distance, and so much more, in real-time.
 The platform can analyze, generate, and send daily reports on driver habits.

 To improve service quality, GMS teamed up with PLDT to bolster its connectivity, communication, and payment gateway capabilities.